Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 2- The Sky and the Stratosphere: Concentrated Wealth in India During the ‘Lost Decade’

-Clara Martínez-Toledano (Imperial College London, United Kingdom), Thomas Blanchet (UC Berkeley, United States), Luis Bauluz (University of Bonn, Germany) and Alice Sodano (World Inequality Lab, France) – Proposal
+Clara Martínez-Toledano (Imperial College London, United Kingdom and World Inequality Lab, France), Thomas Blanchet (Paris School of Economics and World Inequality Lab, France), Luis Bauluz (University of Bonn, Germany and World Inequality Lab, France), and Alice Sodano (World Inequality Lab, France)

 18:30, Reception